 Last weekend, I decided to go and check out the Montenegro Beer Fest for the first time.
 The first thing I noticed was “UNDP Helping in Greening the Festival” in the list of sponsors ….

 Bingo!
 As soon as I arrived, I saw one COMPOSTING BIN.
 Wow ….
-I was so happy to see composting spreading in Montenegro, as it is the simplest and cheapest and most effective way yo reduce up to 40% of our waste goingto the landfill!
+I was so happy to see composting spreading in Montenegro, as it is the simplest and cheapest and most effective way to reduce up to 40% of our waste going to the landfill!

 But … here is the catch: I didn’t see any ‘regular/residual’ waste bins around.
 So I walk to the welcome counter and ask them:

-The girl: Oh, in the bins with the composting signs on it.
+The girl: Oh, in the bins with the composting signs on them.

 That was a disappointment.
 It would have been so easy to use those bins to reduce the waste at the festival, and also to raise awareness about composting.

-I also checked the beer stand, and saw that they were only giving single-use plastic glasses for every single drink that will be consumed during the festival.
-Thousands and thousands of them that would end up in the landfill.
+I also checked the beer stand and saw that they were only giving single-use plastic glasses for every single drink that will be consumed during the festival.
+Thousands and thousands of them that would end up in landfill.

 So no, the Beer Feest in Cetinje was far from being the first Zero Waste festival in Montenegro, so who will be the first?

 Get more tips on making your festival greener in our free guidebook!
-Or contact us for more personalized information.
+Or contact us for more personalised information.